webandras/docker-wordpress/README.md

 ## Customisations made to wordpress:latest image

 - wp-cli, and composer 2 was installed.
 (The official image does not have it.
 There is a wordpress:cli image, but it only contains the wp-cli.
 In this image, apache2 is also configured.
 This is the reason it is used here.)
 - For convenient work in the terminal, vim and nano is also installed.
-Use the text editor of your choice.
 - php.ini setting change for mailcatcher (you can change the email to any fake one) `sendmail_path = /usr/bin/env catchmail -f wordpress@local.test`
 - upload_max_filesize = 20M